Our imaging department (radiology) offers a wide range of

 Computed Tomography (CT) Scan

-A CT scan is the same as a CAT scan.
+A CT scan (or CAT scan).
 It is a diagnostic tool that uses X-rays to produce a series of computerized images of your body.
 The images are useful in detecting many medical conditions that do not appear on traditional X-rays.

 Similar in appearance to a MRI scanner, the doughnut-shaped CT scanner houses an X-ray tube that moves rapidly around a specific anatomical area, sending signals to a computer.
 The computer reconstructs these signals to form a cross-sectional image of your internal anatomy, including bones, organs and blood vessels.
 During your CT exam, you will be asked to lie very still and quiet on a padded table for approximately 15 minutes.